projectatomic/atomic-site/source/blog/2016-10-25-how-the-container-registries-prevent-information-leakage.html.md

 FATA[0002] Error initializing image from source docker://runcom/what:latest: manifest unknown: manifest unknown
 ```

-The above error is indeed an 'image not found' (e.g. a 404 from the V2 registry).
+The above error is indeed an 'image not found' (e.g., a 404 from the V2 registry).
 Since I’m logged in,  I have the rights to understand if the image is on the registry.

 Let's see what happens with docker instead when I'm not logged in: